Everything You Need to Know about Radisson Rewards Everything You Need to Know about Radisson Rewards

 You can earn Radisson Rewards points with the following partners:

 • Shop at Bicester Village: Earn 10 points for every euro or pound spent at any of the nine Bicester Villages in Europe.
-There are two villages in China as well, where you can earn 10 points for every 10 yuan spent.
+There are also two villages in China where you can earn 10 points for every 10 yuan spent.
 Present your Radisson Rewards membership card and receipts at the Village Information Centre to receive points.

 • Book a Radisson Rewards Experience: Book a tour, activity, or other experience through Radisson Rewards and earn 15 points per $1 spent.